-Millions of Americans live with a mental health condition — but most aren’t getting the treatment they need.
+Millions of Americans live with a mental health condition — but most are not getting the treatment they need.
 One of the reasons is stigma — negative stereotypes about mental illness that persist both in and out of the workplace.
-In fact, stigma is one of the main reasons why people delay treatment for 8 to 10 years on average — and many never get help at all.¹
+In fact, stigma is one of the main reasons why people delay treatment 11 years on average — and many never get help at all.1

-Currently, fewer than 1 in 3 employees who struggle with a mental health condition get the help they need.² So it’s important to encourage more people to get help, because treatment works — reducing symptoms for 75% of those with common mental health conditions like depression and anxiety.³ Plus, when employees start to feel better about their mental health, they also feel better about their jobs and are more engaged at work.
+Currently, fewer than 1 in 3 employees who struggle with a mental health condition get the help they need.2 It’s important to encourage more people to get help, because treatment works — reducing symptoms for 70% and 90% of those with mental health conditions.3 Plus, when employees start to feel better about their mental health, they also feel better about their jobs and are more engaged at work.
 In fact, more than 80% of employees who receive treatment report improved job satisfaction.4

 Taking steps to eliminate stigma at work can also foster employee loyalty and retention.
 In one recent poll, 57% of employees said they would be more loyal, more productive, and take less time off work if their employer proactively supported workforce mental health.5 Addressing stigma can also help build awareness and acceptance outside company walls — and send a positive message to customers.

-Workforce wellness programs have become status quo.
+Workforce wellness programs are status quo.
 But many of these programs focus solely on physical health issues like preventing chronic conditions, maintaining a healthy weight, being physically active, and quitting tobacco.

-Leaving mental health out of the equation could compromise the effectiveness of these programs — because mental health plays a significant role in these same conditions and behaviors:
+Leaving mental health out of the equation could compromise the effectiveness of these programs because it plays a significant role in these same conditions and behaviors: